cs-iliev/solar-system-presentation/index.md

 ## Neptune

 ![title image](images\planets\Neptune\Neptune\Photograph taken by NASA's Voyager 2 in 1989.jpg)

+> Photograph taken by NASA's Voyager 2 in 1989

 Neptune is the eighth and farthest-known Solar planet from the Sun.
 In the Solar System, it is the fourth-largest planet by diameter, the third-most-massive planet, and the densest giant planet.
 It is 17 times the mass of Earth, slightly more massive than its near-twin Uranus.